Jermaine Robinson

-Jermaine Robinson (born April 10, 1989) is a professional gridiron football defensive back.
+Jermaine Robinson (born April 10, 1989) is an American former professional gridiron football defensive back.
 He played college football at Toledo.

 College career

 Robinson played for Toledo from 2009 to 2012.

 Professional career

 Robinson played in four games for the Sioux Falls Storm in 2013.
 Robinson signed with the Ottawa Redblacks in March 2014.
 Robinson signed with the Hamilton Tiger-Cats on September 20, 2016.
 On May 31, 2017, Robinson signed with the Sioux Falls Storm.
 He participated in The Spring League in 2017.